Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 How to Make Green Bean Casserole Ahead of Time

-Preparing this green bean casserole from scratch ahead of time comes down to 2 key components: blanching fresh green beans & building a creamy mushroom sauce.
-It’s a quick & easy process that takes less than 30 minutes!
+Preparing this green bean casserole from scratch comes down to 2 key components: blanching fresh green beans and building a creamy mushroom sauce.
+It’s a quick and easy process that takes less than 30 minutes!

 Preparing Fresh Green Beans